A Restricted SVD type CUR Decomposition for Matrix Triplets: Numerical Experiments

 is consistent.

 In many applications, it is desirable to reduce the number of variables that are to be considered or measured in the future.
 As a result, it would be appropriate to use a variable subset selection method that incorporates all available prior information (i.e., $B$ and $G$).
 Since this problem \eqref{eq:guass-markov} involves three matrices, the RSVD-CUR is a suitable procedure for variable subset selection.
 One may argue that a CUR decomposition of $B^{-1}AG^{-1}$ may be used if $B$ and $G$ are nonsingular.
 However, since the above problem admits an ill-conditioned or rank-deficient $B$, such a formulation may not always be valid.
-Supposed we want to select $k$ columns of each matrix the above linear system reduces to
+Suppose we want to select $k$ columns of $A$ and the corresponding columns of $G$, the above linear system reduces to